Guide to sales tax returns in Louisiana

 How to collect sales tax in Louisiana

-Before you start collecting sales tax, you should first determine if the products or services you’re selling are taxable, and ensure you’re registered to collect Louisiana sales tax.
+Before you start collecting sales tax, first determine if the products or services you’re selling are taxable, and ensure you’re registered to collect Louisiana sales tax.
 In Louisiana, you could register for multiple license types depending on your business activities: direct marketer, remote seller, or standard.

 The next step is to determine how much sales tax to collect.
 Similar to counties or boroughs in other states, Louisiana is divided into what are called parishes.
 Louisiana is a destination-based sales tax state, meaning you should charge all customers located in Louisiana the sales tax rate where the item is being delivered.
 That could include a combination of state, county, city, parish, and district tax rates.